Italy minister says working with Fiat over export measures

-MILAN, Sept 29 (Reuters) - The Italian government has started working with Fiat on possible measures to improve the Italian carmaker’s export capacity, Industry Minister Corrado Passera said.
+MILAN (Reuters) - The Italian government has started working with Fiat FIA.MI on possible measures to improve the Italian carmaker’s export capacity, Industry Minister Corrado Passera said.

 “We are at work already, talks with Fiat have started,” Passera was quoted by Italian media as saying on the sidelines of a political event in Turin on Saturday.